 The Bastille was a fortress in Paris used as a prison.
 It was also a symbol of oppression.
 Many French citizens suffered injustices there under the rule of Louis XVI.
 When people stormed the Bastille on July 14, they took ammunition and gunpowder.
 They also released a few prisoners.

-Today, all of France marks July 14 with giant fireworks displays, feasts, and parties.
-In Paris, people hold a military parade along the Avenue des Champs-Élysées in front of the French President.
-People of French descent honor July 14 in similar ways.
+Today, celebrations take place all over France on July 14.
+In fact, Bastille Day is celebrated all over the world by those of French descent.
+They have giant fireworks displays, feasts, and parties.
+In Paris, people hold a military parade along the Champs-Élysées avenue in Paris in front of the French President.
 Even many major cities in the U.S. celebrate!

 Standards: C3.D2.His.1, C3.D2.Civ.12, C3.D2.Civ.14, CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1